greg-raven/Uncommon-Sense/_posts/2008-09-01-liberties-are-a-gift-of-god.md

 ---
-title: 'Liberties are the gift of God'
+title: "Liberties are the gift of God"
 layout: post
 categories:
 - liberty